skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

     # Extract the needed info of the given user.
     # It turns out that each chunk of data we are looking for has a unique identifier in
     # form of attribute or class.
 That shows how clean is Github's HTML code.
-    # So no need for a find_all() or a concatenation of many `.find()`,  a unique .find() method will make the job.
+    # So no need for a find_all() or a concatenation of many `.find()`,
+    # a unique .find() method will make the job.
     # The .strip() removes the superfluous whitespaces at the beginning and the end of the
     # obtained string.
     # Not all users entered their full name, city or work.
-So we need to catch the following exception:
+    # So we need to catch the following exception:
     # AttributeError: 'NoneType' object has no attribute 'text'
     # We do so by using try and except.
     try :
         full_name = soup.find('span', attrs={'itemprop':'name'}).text.strip()
     except:
-        # However, I would recommend you to specify the exception accurately and not to write such a general catch method.
+        # However, I would recommend you to specify the exception accurately,
+        # and not to write such a general catch method.
         full_name = np.NAN
     try:
         city = soup.find('span', class_='p-label').text.strip()